Sailing

 fleets

-We are fortunate to have 5 active sailboat racing fleets in Highland Lakes: Sunfish, Force 5, Flying Junior “FJ”, Windsurfing, and Hobie.
+Highland Lakes is home to five active sailboat racing fleets: Sunfish, Force 5, Flying Junior (FJ), Windsurfing, and Hobie.

-All fleet races begin at the Eckhart Sailing Center Dock located on Lakeside Drive West, south of the intersection with Alturas Road.
-Most Fleets sail 2 races per day except where indicated.
+All races begin at the Eckhart Sailing Center Dock on Lakeside Drive West, just south of the intersection with Alturas Road.
+Most fleets hold two races per race day unless otherwise noted.

 Sunfish -Fleet #23